 - Appeals and Complaints processes

 The University of Leicester has a process for the regular monitoring and periodic review of the teaching and learning in academic departments.
-The Code of Practice for Annual and Periodic Developmental Review (PDF, 241kb) includes policy and guidance about the review processes.
+The Code of Practice for Annual Programme and Periodic Development and Enhancement Review (PDF, 234kb) includes policy and guidance about the review processes.

 The Code of Practice is split into two sections, as follows: